robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 Tags are also used to create a statistical summary of the test|task results in the execution protocols.

-**Important Note**: Tags are case-insensitive in Robot Framework but the first appearance of a tag in a test|task is used as the tag name in reports and logs in its current case.
+**Important Note**: Tags are case-insensitive in Robot Framework, but the first appearance of a tag in a test|task is used as the tag name in reports and logs in its current case.